Hypsometric Relationship

 results

-variable. - Run a evaluation for the fitted models and save on
+variable. - Evaluate the fitted models and save the metrics in the

 metrics

-variable. - Return the plots for the fitted models.
+variable. - Generate the plots for the fitted models.

-- Get the coefficients for each model fitted.
+- Retrieve the coefficients for each fitted model.

 Available models